mhrdq8i/docs/docs/OS/gnu_linux/CLI/networks.md

 scp foo.txt bar.txt username@remotehost.edu:~
 ```

-Copy the file "foobar.txt" from the local host to a remote host using different port number
+Copy the file "foobar.txt" from the local host to a remote host using a different port number

 ```bash
 scp -P 2264 foobar.txt username@remotehost.edu:/some/remote/directory